-Waiting lists will be maintained until the last day of the summer half term for reception year to year 5 (i.e. May 2024).
+Waiting lists will be maintained until the last day of the summer half term for reception year to year 5.
 Waiting lists will not be maintained for year 6.

-For admission purposes the Local Authority considers a sibling connection to relate to any of the following:
+For admission purposes the local authority considers a sibling connection to relate to any of the following:

-- a brother or sister who share the same parents; - a half brother or sister, where two children share one common parent; - a step brother or sister, where two children are related by a parent's marriage or civil partnership; - adopted or fostered children or children living in the same household under the terms of a child arrangements or special guardianship order.
+- a brother or sister who share the same parents; - a half brother or sister, where two children share one common parent; - a step brother or sister, where two children are related by a parent's marriage or civil partnership: - adopted or fostered children or children living in the same household under the terms of a child arrangements or special guardianship order.